DominiqueMakowski/CV/DominiqueMakowski_CV.md

 I have developed strong technical expertise with several tools (EEG, bodily signals, Virtual Reality) and methods.
 In particular, I employ advanced statistical procedures (Bayesian framework, predictive and structural modelling, machine/deep learning) to address the scientific challenges that I encounter.
 In parallel, I develop open-source software, such as the \href{https://github.com/easystats/easystats}{\color[HTML]{1976D2}{\textbf{easystats}}} collection of R packages; \href{https://github.com/neuropsychology/NeuroKit}{\color[HTML]{1976D2}{\textbf{NeuroKit}}}, a Python package for neurophysiological signal processing; \href{https://github.com/realitybending/Pyllusion}{\color[HTML]{1976D2}{\textbf{Pyllusion}}}, a framework to generate visual illusions; or \href{https://github.com/neuropsychology/Neuropsydia.py}{\color[HTML]{1976D2}{\textbf{Neuropsydia}}}, a software to create experiments.

-Initially created to increase the efficiency and quality of my own research, some of these tools have become quite popular and are actively used by the scientific community (e.g., the *easystats* packages have been downloaded more than 5 million times since their creation about 3 years ago, and *NeuroKit* has become the most popular Python package for multimodal physiology).
+Initially created to increase the efficiency and quality of my own research, some of these tools have become quite popular and are actively used by the scientific community (e.g., the *easystats* packages have been downloaded more than 5 million times since their creation about 3 years ago, and *NeuroKit* has become one of the most popular toolbox for multimodal physiology).

 ## Open Science